 Whatever happened to beauty is as beauty does?

 And speaking of today, it seems if we are going to wax, we must wax poetic and with great purpose while not offending anyone, of course.
-We must sound important and educated and influential; it’s not so much about the content which we speak of, but how well it eloquently drips off the tongue no matter the meaning or insult.
-AND for god sakes when actually waxing, exfoliate first, especially when following up with a self-tanner with a 300 SPF only to stay out of the sun.
+We must sound important and educated and influential.
+It’s not so much about the content which we speak of, but how well it eloquently drips from the tongue no matter the meaning or insult.
+AND for god sakes when waxing, exfoliate first, especially when following up with a self-tanner with a 300 SPF only to stay out of the sun.

 And if we are lucky to live long enough to earn the age-old cracks, creases, and crevices, we must find a way to file them down and fill them back up.
 It’s as if saying there is nothing to see here, move on, be on your way . . . no wait, stay, look at me, don’t I look young?

 Turning 45 in a month, I can’t help wonder about how much more “fixing” I need to do, how many more lessons I must learn, how many more goals I must set, and how much more anti-aging cream I must apply (nightly, lightly, and in a circular motion) to feel comfortable in my very own skin.